halsk/pharmacies-tiles/README.md

 - GitHub: https://github.com/kiang/pharmacies

 The @kiang's data is created from [Taiwan government data](https://data.gov.tw/dataset/116285).
 The original data source is updated every 30 seconds.
 And this repository's files are updated every minutes by CircleCI.
+(But I'm not sure if [the data is actually refreshed](https://github.com/halsk/pharmacies-tiles/issues/7).)

 Please see details [here](https://g0v.hackmd.io/@kiang/mask-info) about this datasets.